lilKriT/next-auth-tasks/README.md

 - add `api/auth/[...nextauth]/route.ts` and the few lines of code
 - add `options.ts for it`
 - add necessary secrets
+- add image remote pattern if you want to use image

 That's it.
 Then to protect routes, you can use: